Enrico204/Whatsapp-Desktop/readme.md

 Please mind that `wine` requires an Xorg display, so you should set correctly your DISPLAY env var (you can use `Xvfb` if you don't have/want a real Xorg display running)

 ### Build Debian package

+After `npm run build:linux`, launch:

+    debuild -b -uc -us

+Note that if version is changed you should use `dch` first.